LocalJoost/LocalJoost.github.io/_posts/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin.markdown

 ![](/assets/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin/ignore.png)

 Hit "Ignore" again.
-The MRKT project configuration now will suggest enabling the input simulation system.
+The MRTK project configuration now will suggest enabling the input simulation system.
 This is mightily handy for development inside the Unity editor, so hit "Yes".
 Unity will restart *again*...

 ![](/assets/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin/projectconfig2.png)